Hyphen Hyphen: Times and HH (2014–2020)

-C'est La Vie and solo project (2020 – 2025)
+C'est La Vie and solo project (2020–2025)

-During the years 2020–2021, the band began the writing and production of their fourth album, C'est La Vie.
+Starting in 2020, the band began the writing and production of their fourth album, C'est La Vie.
 They wrote and autoproduced most of the songs during lockdown.
 The album was recorded in ICP Studio, Brussels, where the band also recorded their first album Times in 2015.

-On 21 June 2022, the band performed a batch of new songs in a rainy Central Park in Manhattan, New York City, during the Summerstage Festival.
+On 21 June 2022, the band performed during the Summerstage Festival in Central Park.

 Hyphen Hyphen released the first single of their new album on May 13, 2022, titled Don't Wait for Me.
 Two weeks later on May 30, the band released the single Too Young, which was chosen by the French TV network TF1 and FIFA to be the official anthem for UEFA Women's Euro 2022.

-In September 2022, the band officially announced their new European Tour C'est La Vie Tour, with performances in France, Belgium, Switzerland and Luxembourg beginning in January 2023.

-On 2 December 2022, Hyphen Hyphen released the album's third single Call My Name.
-The band did an intimate-release performance for the album in Paris.
-This show marked the comeback of the band on-stage with new songs.

-On 6 January 2023, prior to the launch of the tour, the band released the fourth and final single from the album, called Own God.
+In September 2022, the band officially announced their new 2023 European Tour C'est La Vie Tour, with performances in France, Belgium, Switzerland and Luxembourg.
+Later that year, Hyphen Hyphen released the album's third single Call My Name.
+Prior to the launch of the adjacent tour, the band released the fourth and final single from the album, called Own God.

-On 20 January 2023, Hyphen Hyphen release their fourth album C'est La Vie (That's life!).
+On 20 January 2023, Hyphen Hyphen release their fourth album C'est La Vie, before embarking on a North America tour in August 2023.